-Companies that import such goods and wish to declare them as low ILUC risk products must have them certified by a certification body responsible for such certification under a recognized voluntary system for the certification of low ILUC risk biomass.
-Such certification must be carried out on the basis of the provisions of Commission Delegated Regulation (EU) 2019/807 of 13 March 2019.
+Companies that import such goods and wish to declare them as low ILUC risk products must have them certified by a certification body responsible for such certification under a recognized voluntary system for the certification of low ILUC risk biomass to be used in the AACS certified process.
+Such certification must be carried out on the basis of the provisions of Commission Delegated Regulation (EU) 2019/807 of 13 March 2019 and the Implementing Regulation (EU) 2022/996.